-The IESO practice for assessing multiple generation units connected behind the same main output transformer (e.g., wind farms) is to aggregate their active power when calculating the rated active power and, consequently, the reactive power requirements.
+The IESO practice for assessing multiple generation units and/or electricity storage units connected behind the same main output transformer (e.g., wind farms) is to aggregate their active power when calculating the rated active power and, consequently, the reactive power requirements.

-Generators will face restrictions if automatic action, such as those initiated by the continuous settings of the field current limiter, prevents reactive requirements from being satisfied at any active power output level.
+Generators and electricity storage participants will face restrictions if automatic action, such as those initiated by the continuous settings of the field current limiter, prevents reactive requirements from being satisfied at any active power output level.
 When manual action must be taken to reduce unit loading, only active power output may be reduced unless IESO approves reactive power output changes.